 A written record of any incident, accident or allegation relating to a child must be made in order to properly act.
 Information will be stored securely and accessible by only those who require it.

-Any communication books, diaries or any other recording methods kept in a supported person's home should not be used to record details of child protection concerns.
+Ark Information Management System (AIMS) or any other recording methods kept in a supported person's home should not be used to record details of child protection concerns.

-4.2 Recording
+5.2 Recording

 The written records must include: